brucontrol/docs/docs/intro.md

 - **No knowledge of protocols**
 - **No microcontroller programming or advanced skills**

 Yet it allows a user to configure anything from a single output control to a physically distributed, multiple input/output, highly integrated automated system.
+Built-in scripting enables automation without microcontroller programming, and multiple workspaces let you organize different machines or subsystems.

 ## Key Advantages